Goolwa Beach

 The labour market performance in Goolwa Beach lags significantly behind most other regions nationally

-Retail trade shows strong specialization with an employment share of 1.5 times the regional level, while agriculture, forestry & fishing has lower representation at 3.0% versus the regional average of 14.5%.
-Employment opportunities locally appear limited, indicated by Census working population vs resident population count.
-Over the 12 months to September 2025, employment remained stable (0.0%) while labour force increased (1.6%), causing unemployment rate to rise by 1.6 percentage points.
-This contrasts with Rest of SA where employment rose by 0.3%, labour force grew by 2.3%, and unemployment rose by 1.9 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Goolwa Beach.
-National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between sectors.
-Applying these projections to Goolwa Beach's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Goolwa Beach has a particularly strong specialization in retail trade, with an employment share of 1.5 times the regional level.
+Conversely, agriculture, forestry & fishing shows lower representation at 3.0% compared to the regional average of 14.5%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, employment increased by 0.1%, while labour force increased by 1.9%, causing the unemployment rate to rise by 1.6 percentage points.
+This contrasts with Rest of SA, where employment rose by 0.3% and unemployment rose by 1.9 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Goolwa Beach's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, though these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment